-We might refocus our wonderment for a moment.
-The air is, when you come down to it, just a mix of gasses, but our body’s ingenious respiration of them is something to appreciate.
+But what about the breathing body itself?
+Unless we are wheezing or short of breath, we usually take the smooth coordination of our lungs, diaphragm, membranes, and blood cells as unremarkable.
+But let’s refocus our wonderment for a moment.
+The air is, when you come down to it, just a mix of gasses, but our body’s ingenious respiration of them is a process to appreciate.

-In the process, extrovert that it is, oxygen combines with the unusable carbon dioxide, crosses the cell membrane back out to some empty passing hemoglobin, gets off at the lungs, and then back out to air.
-Like taking the empty bus back home at the end of a long day.
+As this convoy of oxygenated blood flows near, say, a finger, the oxygen detaches from the hemoglobin, steps down once more across a membrane to a cell itself, and goes to work on the food particles.
+In the process, extrovert that it is, oxygen combines to form unusable carbon dioxide, crosses the cell membrane back out to some empty passing hemoglobin that just dropped off new oxygen elsewhere, rides the vein back to the lungs, gets off again, and is exhaled back out to air.
+Like riding the bus you took to work back home at the end of the day.